Doctor working with a spine graphic

 Most people can go home the day after the surgery.
 You should plan to have someone give you a ride home.

-You may feel pain for a week afterward.
-Your healthcare provider may suggest that you take over-the-counter or prescription pain medicine.
+You may feel pain afterward.
+Your healthcare provider may prescribe pain medicine or recommend over-the-counter medicines.

 Ask your healthcare team how to keep the incisions clean.
 Avoid soaking in the tub or going swimming for 2 weeks.

-Be sure to take all of your medicines as prescribed and to attend any follow-up visits that your healthcare provider schedules.
+Take all of your medicines as prescribed.
+Keep any follow-up visits that your healthcare provider schedules.

 Next steps